Clayton Kershaw Gives Murky Retirement Plan After Dodgers Return

 Clayton Kershaw is back with the Dodgers, having won his second World Series championship with the squad last postseason with a victory over the New York Yankees.
-Kershaw may not be the pitcher he once was in his prime but still remains a valuable part of the Dodgers' unit, and recently, the 36 year-old got one hundred percent candid on how much time he believes he has left in the MLB.
+Kershaw may not be the pitcher he once was in his prime, but he remains a valuable part of the Dodgers' unit, and recently, the 36-year-old got one hundred percent candid on how much time he believes he has left in the MLB.

 “Clayton Kershaw says he’ll simply go year by year and that no decision has been made on how long he wants to keep pitching before his Cooperstown induction,” reported Bob Nightengale of USA TODAY on X, formerly Twitter.